WHO says making contingency plans for possible 'chemical assaults' in Ukraine | Science-Environment

 WHO says making contingency plans for possible 'chemical assaults' in Ukraine

-He said that the WHO has already delivered over 185 tonnes of medical supplies including material to support trauma across Ukraine and said a further 125 tonnes were on the way.
-A WHO database showed that there have been 91 attacks on Ukraine health care infrastructure resulting in 73 deaths since the invasion began, without saying who was responsible.

-The World Health Organization's European head said on Thursday that the body was preparing for possible "chemical assaults" in Ukraine.
+The World Health Organization's European head said on Thursday that the body was preparing for possible "chemical assaults" in Ukraine, in a sign it is taking warnings that have emerged from both the West and Moscow seriously.
+"Given the uncertainties of the current situation, there are no assurances that the war will not get worse," Hans Kluge, WHO regional director for Europe, said during a briefing from Lviv, Ukraine.

+The World Health Organization's European head said on Thursday that the body was preparing for possible "chemical assaults" in Ukraine, in a sign, it is taking warnings that have emerged from both the West and Moscow seriously.

-"Given the uncertainties of the current situation, there are no assurances that the war will not get worse," Hans Kluge, WHO regional director for Europe, said in a statement sent to journalists from Lviv, Ukraine.
-"WHO is considering all scenarios and making contingencies for different situations that could afflict the people of Ukraine, from the continued treatment of mass casualties to chemical assaults," he said, without providing further details.
+"Given the uncertainties of the current situation, there are no assurances that the war will not get worse," Hans Kluge, WHO regional director for Europe, said during a briefing from Lviv, Ukraine.
+"WHO is considering all scenarios and making contingencies for different situations that could afflict the people of Ukraine, from the continued treatment of mass casualties to chemical assaults," he said.

-In the same speech, which was delayed due to an air raid siren in Lviv, Kluge said the WHO was coordinating with the European Union to triage patients arriving from Ukraine and arranging for them to be sent on for treatment within Europe.
-He said that the WHO has already delivered over 185 tonnes of medical supplies including material to support trauma across Ukraine and said a further 125 tonnes were on the way.
+He declined to give further details about the preparations.
+In the same briefing, delayed due to an air raid siren, WHO incident director Heather Papowitz said Ukraine is an industrial country with "chemical hazards" throughout that can be hit by different assaults.
+Western officials have repeatedly voiced fears that Russia may use chemical and biological weapons in Ukraine, with risks of spillover effects beyond the country, without offering proof.

-A WHO database showed that there have been 91 attacks on Ukraine's health care infrastructure resulting in 73 deaths since the invasion began, without saying who was responsible.
+TAKING AWAY HOPE A WHO database https://extranet.who.int/ssa/Index.aspx showed that there have been 91 attacks on Ukraine's health care infrastructure resulting in 73 deaths since the invasion began, without saying who was responsible.
+Medical charity MSF witnessed a hospital bombing this week.

+Jarno Habicht, Head of the WHO Ukraine office, said this was taking away people's hope, "because hospitals and health care facilities are the places where people go to be treated and healed."
+Kaplowitz said she expected more deaths from illnesses that would ordinarily be easy to treat such as pneumonia and diarrhea in children.

+Kluge also said the WHO was coordinating with the European Union to triage patients arriving from Ukraine and arranging for them to be sent on for treatment within Europe.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)